tekumara/notes/git-remotes.md

 `git remote` - list, add and delete remote repositories.
 These are not necessary, but help make remote operations easier by mapping a remote URLs to an easy to remember alias.

-`git remote -v ` list remote aliases and their details
+`git remote -v` list remote aliases and their details
-`git remote add origin git@github.com:tukushan/delme-git.git ` add a remote alias called _origin_
+`git remote add origin git@github.com:tekumara/delme-git.git` add a remote alias called _origin_ `git remote set-url origin git@github.com:tekumara/delme-git.git` change the remote URL for _origin_

 ## git push